Andrew Goss

 then it is all worthwhile'

-The Humanitarian a novel by Andrew Goss
+Cold Coffee in Asmara and The Humanitarian powerful contemporary novels by Andrew Goss

 Overview

-What's the story about?
+What's the new novel about?

 Who is the author?

-Andrew Goss is a journalist, writer and humanitarian reporter.
-His work has led him to travel extensively and for several years he lived in Pakistan, where he supported the aid and development sector.
+His work has led him to travel extensively and for several years

 He is a passionate advocate of education for the world’s